 3. Any person intending to appear at the hearing must file a notice of appearance (if the person has not already done so), in accordance with the prescribed form, together with any affidavit on which the person intends to rely, and serve a copy of the notice (if applicable) and any affidavit on the applicant at the applicant’s address for service at least 3 days before the date fixed for the hearing.

 Date:

 Name of plaintiff or plaintiff’s legal practitioner: [name]

 * Omit if not applicable

 [Form 23 inserted in Gazette 13 Feb 2009 p.
 311-12.]

-Schedule

-[description of document(s)]

-Schedule 2 — Matters outside the jurisdiction of a Master
+Schedule 2 — Matters outside the jurisdiction of a master

 [r.
 16.1]